Private Journeys

 Transfer to the airport and fly to Ushuaia in Tierra del Fuego, Patagonia, at the southernmost tip of the continent.
 Depending on the number of intermediate stops, your flight takes 3-5 hours.

-The city has grown rapidly in recent years, partly as a result of government incentives to settlers, and its establishment as a Free Port, and partly a tourist centre – most Antarctic cruises, like yours, leave from the port here.
-The setting is spectacular; jagged mountains frame the town which clambers down steep streets to the shore of the Beagle Channel.
+The city has grown rapidly in recent years, partly as a result of government incentives to settlers, and its establishment as a Free Port, and partly as a tourist centre – most Antarctic cruises, leave from the port here.
+The setting is spectacular; jagged mountains frame the town which clambers down steep streets to the shores of the Beagle Channel.

 Spend a night in a hotel here prior to embarking your expeditionary cruise vessel.